Breen to return as DuPont CEO

 “While we made some progress in 2019, we did not meet our own expectations and we now need to move aggressively to secure our foundation for growth,” Breen said in a statement.

-Breen recently orchestrated the divestiture of DuPont’s $26 billion nutrition unit in a merger with International Flavors & Fragrances Inc (IFF.N), less than a year after spearheading the breakup of DowDuPont into three companies.
+Breen recently orchestrated the divestiture of DuPont’s $26 billion nutrition unit in a merger with International Flavors & Fragrances Inc, less than a year after spearheading the breakup of DowDuPont into three companies.

 DuPont also named Lori Koch as chief financial officer, replacing Jeanmarie Desmond, and said it will advance the cost-cutting initiatives announced earlier.